turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 **Directions:**

-The museum_test.rb has 8 skipped tests in it.
+The museum_test.rb has 6 skipped tests in it.
 One by one, unskip the tests, and use mocks and stubs to make your tests pass.

-- For tests 1-5, use mocks.
+- For tests 3-5, use mocks.
 - For tests 6-8, use mocks and stubs.

 ### Interview Question

 What are mocks and stubs?
-When have you used them?
+When would you use them?

 ## The Ultimate CFU